keirVQGAN/common/readme.md

-# Prettymaps Plotter Streamlit App
+# A Common Key - Streamlit App

 This Streamlit application is a simple wrapper around the [Prettymaps](https://github.com/marceloprates/prettymaps) project, which allows users to generate custom map plots using data from [OpenStreetMap](https://www.openstreetmap.org/).
 The app provides an easy-to-use web interface to toggle map layers, customize plots, and download them in A3-sized PNG and SVG formats.